 1921+ Chase Character dolls from the Lewis Carroll 1865 book Alice’s Adventures in Wonderland; Alice, the Mad Hatter, White Rabbit, Duchess and her frog footman, The character twin chubby brothers Tweedledee and Tweedledum, black Mammy dolls, Dickens characters, Lady dolls, George Washington, plus others.
 Some the Alice character dolls were reproduced by the Strong Museum in the late 1990s.

-Martha Chase passed away in 1925, her family carried on her doll legacy until 1981 when her the business was sold.
+Martha Jenks Chase passed away in 1925, her family carried on her doll legacy until 1981 when the business was sold.